nham/wabbo_old_old/notes/linalg.md

  - $(ab) \cdot u = a \cdot (b \cdot v)$
  - $1 \cdot u = u$

+The additive group operation will be referred to as *vector addition*, while the operation $F \times V \rightarrow V$ is called *scalar multiplication*.
+Note that the last two conditions imply that the multiplicative group of the field acts on the abelian group of vectors.

+The vectors obey all the rules that groups do: namely, the inverses are unique, vectors can be cancelled ($u + v = u + w \implies v = w$), the inverse of the inverse of a vector is the original vector.

+Scalar multiplication has these important properties:

+ - $0 \cdot v = 0 = a \cdot 0$
+ - $-1 \cdot v = -v$

 **Exchange algorithm** (for  proving that any two bases of an fdvs have same number of elements)